satkar605/ncaa-referee-analysis/README.md

 ---

 ### R Shiny Dashboard for Exploratory Data Analysis
 To support exploratory data analysis, I developed an interactive R Shiny dashboard focused on referee travel and workload metrics during the 2023–24 NCAA Division I Men’s Basketball season.

+You can access the live dashboard here: [NCAA Referee Analysis Dashboard](https://satkar605.shinyapps.io/ncaa-dashboard/)

 The objective was to create a streamlined interface to explore referee behavior without relying on static plots or spreadsheets.
 By integrating multiple referee-level indicators into a single environment, we were able to observe patterns, validate assumptions, and flag inconsistencies before advancing to modeling.

-**Tools and Libraries Used:**
-- `shiny`, `shinydashboard`: layout and reactive functionality
-- `plotly`: dynamic charts with hover capabilities
-- `DT`: searchable, exportable tables for referee data
-- `bslib` and custom CSS: styling and layout enhancements

 This dashboard played a central role in the data exploration phase.
 It helped identify outliers, such as officials with concentrated venue assignments or irregular travel patterns.
 The visual breakdown of referee profiles also informed decisions about which features to engineer for the upcoming modeling phase.